 - TOUGH & RUGGED - our air down kit features corrosion resistant...

 - ULTIMATE TIRE DEFLATORS OFF ROAD ACCESSORIES KIT - includes our...

 There are tire deflator kits specifically designed for deflating tires quickly.
 You can even purchase automatic tire deflators that will stop once they reach a pre-set pressure for your tires.
 These tools allow you to avoid letting too much air out and reduce the time it takes as you won’t be checking the pressure unnecessarily.

-- Fast: Air down all four tires from street pressures to trail...
+- FAST: Accurately air down all four tires from street pressures to...

 What Is the Fastest Way to Deflate a Tire?

 The fastest way to deflate a tire is to remove the valve stem core.
 This drastically increases the amount of air that can exit your tires.
 Instead of taking seven to ten minutes, you can achieve the intended results in much less time.

 This will require you to have a specifically designed tool to remove the core, and you’ll need to be careful not to lose it during the process.
 Keep an eye on the pressure as you’re releasing it.
 If you lose too much air, you’ll need to add more to bring it up to the correct level.